mattrips/scratchPad/Protocol Conformance.md

 #### 1.3.7 Accessible Implementations
 With respect to the declaration that a type conforms to a protocol, an implementation of a protocol requirement is visible if, at the point of the declaration, the implementation is an accessible member of the type or *any* protocol to which the type is expressly or implicitly declared to conform, with the access level of the implementation being no more restrictive than the access level of the protocol.
-[Is it necessary to caveat the access level?]
+[Is it necessary to caveat the access level?
+Is the caveat correct?]

 #### 1.3.7 Implementations in Line of Inheritance
 With respect to a type declared to conform to a protocol,